confluentinc/operator-earlyaccess/controlcenter-multi-ksql-connect/README.rst

      https://localhost:9021

 #.
-Browse to **ksqlDB** and see two ksqlDB clusters are available for you to manage.
+Navigate to **ksqlDB** and see two ksqlDB clusters are available for you to manage.

 #.
-Browse to **Connect** and see two Connect clusters are available for you to manage.
+Navigate to **Connect** and see two Connect clusters are available for you to manage.

 =========
 Tear down